2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 5. Asphalt Binder Film Thickness

 Film thickness, as calculated in Materials IM 501, provides a general indication of an asphalt pavement’s potential long-term durability.
 When asphalt binder content changes are considered to adjust air voids, caution must be used to assure that adequate film thickness required in Materials I.M.
 510 Appendix A, Table 1 is maintained.
-When the resulting film thickness is outside the specified range, procedures given in Appendix 2-34 (Table M)should be used to determine the appropriate price adjustment or alternate course of action.
+When the resulting film thickness is outside the specified range, procedures given in Specification 2303.05, A, 3, c. should be used to determine the appropriate price adjustment or alternate course of action.

 6. Laboratory Voids and Field Voids